Am I too old for braces or clear aligners?

-If you excellent teeth and gums, then you really have nothing to worry about.
-You’re most likely a great candidate for orthodontic treatment and you can get started right away.
-However, those of us who have had other their fair share of dental work in the past, have a few things to consider before starting orthodontic treatment.
-Here are a few things you should be aware of prior to starting your clear aligner or braces treatment:
+People with healthy teeth and gums are usually good candidates for orthodontic treatment.
+They can start their orthodontic treatment as soon as they are cleared by their dentist.
+However, those of us who have had their fair share of dental work in the past, have a few things to consider before starting orthodontic treatment.
+Here are a few things you should be aware of before starting your clear aligner or braces program:

-Have plans to fix the rest of your mouth afterward
+You should have a plan to fix the rest of your mouth

-It’s no surprise that the older we get, the more dental problems we start to have.
-Cavities, crowns, dental implants, and missing teeth can complicate your orthodontic treatment.
-It’s important to have a long-term plan to fix these dental conditions.
-Typically, it’s best to straighten your teeth first and them fix your remaining dental problems.
-Just be sure not to forget about fixing the rest of your mouth, otherwise, your bite may collapse soon afterward and you’ll be back to where you started within a few months or years!
+As we age we continue to develop more dental problems.
+Cavities, failing dental restorations, and missing teeth can complicate your orthodontic treatment.
+Therefore it’s important to have a long-term plan to fix these dental conditions.
+Be sure not to forget about fixing the rest of your mouth.
+Otherwise, your bite may collapse and you’ll be back to where you started within a few years.

-What if I already had orthodontic treatment and require a simple touch-up?
+What if I already had orthodontic treatment and need a simple touch-up?

-There is good news for those of you who are considering redoing their orthodontic treatment: it’s usually much easier to move your teeth if you’ve already had braces or clear aligners in the past.
-You’re also much more likely to qualify for clear aligner therapy over braces if this is your second-time doing orthodontic treatment.
-Finally, you’re expected treatment time shouldn’t be much shorter the second time around.
-Most orthodontic relapse cases can be treated within a few months, as compared to years.
+There is good news for those of you who are considering redoing their orthodontic treatment: it’s easier to move your teeth if you’ve already had braces or clear aligners in the past.
+If this is your second-time receiving orthodontics, you’re very likely to qualify for clear aligner therapy.
+Additionally, your treatment time is expected to be much shorter.
+Most orthodontic relapse cases can be treated within just a few months instead of a couple of years.